madetech/blog/posts/continuous_delivery_tools_revisited.md

 > ...if you are maintaining a single product, a SaaS solution will most likely be your best bet, as you wont have to worry about the additional infrastructure.
 On the flip side of the coin, if you deliver a large number of client projects, a self-hosted solution that can be tailored to your needs will most likely be a better fit.

-Whilst the general advice from our original article remains the same, we have extended this advice further to include:
+While the general advice from our original article remains the same, we have extended this advice further to include:

 If you are delivering to multiple operating systems (Windows, MacOS and Linux) then SaaS can reduce the complexity of managing an exotic build farm.
 A common combination used by Rust developers is to use Travis CI for Linux and MacOS and [Appveyor](https://www.appveyor.com/) for Windows when building and packaging software.